learn-co-curriculum/module-6-what-you-should-be-doing-after-graduati/README.md

 ### Deploy
 After you have completed a project, it is key that you deploy your project so that you can send it to employers.
 A project should not solely live on your GitHub page.
 However, this does not mean deploying a half finished product.
 Ensure that you have fully tested your site before sending to anyone.
 This does not mean just testing your functionality but also testing for edge cases.
-For example what what happened if you tried to search in an empty search bar...would your app break?
+For example what would happen if you tried to search in an empty search bar...would your app break?

 ### Cleanup